SeanDylan1982/talentscript/README.md

 - **Responsive Design**: Works perfectly on desktop and mobile
 - **Privacy-First**: No data sent to external servers

+## 🔐 Authentication & Data Storage

+- **🔑 Logged-in users**: Resume data is securely saved to your account in MongoDB Atlas.
+Access your resume from any device after logging in.
+- **🖥️ Guests**: Resume data is saved locally in your browser.
+Do not use this on public/shared computers.

+## 🛡️ Security

+- Passwords are hashed and salted using bcrypt before being stored in the database.
+- JWT is used for authentication.

+## 👁️ Privacy Notice

+- If you are not logged in, your data is only stored locally and is not sent to any server.
+- If you are logged in, your data is securely stored in the database and is not shared with third parties.

 ## 🚀 Live Demo

 **[Try TalentScript Now →](https://talentscript.netlify.app)**